motech/motech/docs/source/demos/different_DB_names.rst

    #Stop the tomcat7 server
    sudo service tomcat7 stop
    #Create a file called motech-settings.properties that has the configuration variables
-   echo -e "system.language=en\nlogin.mode=repository" | sudo tee --append ~/.motech/config/motech-settings.properties
+   echo -e "system.language=en\nlogin.mode=repository" | sudo tee --append /usr/share/tomcat7/.motech/config/motech-settings.properties
    #Change the file permissions to tomcat7:tomcat7
-   sudo chown tomcat7:tomcat7 ~/.motech/config/motech-settings.properties
+   sudo chown tomcat7:tomcat7 /usr/share/tomcat7/.motech/config/motech-settings.properties
    #Start tomcat7
    sudo service tomcat7 start

 Next, login to the website, create a user and login to MOTECH.

 Now, you have the following items that we're interested in working with:
-- a .motech folder in your home directory
+- a .motech folder in the /usr/share/tomcat7/ directory
 - 3 SQL databases named motechquartz, motechschema and motechdata

 The .motech directory contains all of the configuration files in the .motech/config directory.
 We will modify files in this directory.
 We will also export these SQL databases, change the names and import them to the SQL server in the next parts.